MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

     The **Installing features** page appears and displays the installation progress.

-## To install Orchestration Console on a single computer
+## Install Orchestration Console on a single computer

 Since Orchestrator 2022, the Web API service and Orchestration Console can be installed separately, on different machines.